 4 Reasons You Should Race Less

 Prefer a video format?
-Scroll to the bottom to see the Periscope broadcast on this topic.
-Then make sure you are following me there to get fitness tips 3 times each week!!
+Scroll to the bottom to my video on this topic.

 1. You’re plagued by recurring injuries.